ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/servers-and-cloud-computing/from-iot-to-the-cloud-part1/how-to-4.md

 dotnet --list-sdsk
 ```

-*Note* that, in this tutorial, we installed .NET 7 because the application we will deploy was built using .NET 7.
-If you need to install another .NET version, modify the channel parameter of the installation script.
+{{% notice Note %}} In this tutorial, we installed .NET 7 because the application we will deploy was built using .NET 7.
+If you need to install another .NET version, modify the channel parameter of the installation script.{{% /notice %}}

 To install git, use the terminal of the virtual machine and type:
 ```console